News

 For more details: and booking information please contact the Parish Clerk: parishclerk@inkpenvillage.co.uk

-In readiness for the summer sporting activity there are some improvements happening at the Inkpen pavilion.
+Apart from the wide range of sporting activities, there are some improvements happening at the Inkpen pavilion.

 • Improved energy management with the installation of Rooftop Solar Panels - as the pavilion is dependent on electricity.
 This will allow for cost savings to be obtained from a more structured approach to shutting down heating, lighting and electric showers.